 - Serve as liaison between the workshop organizer(s) and the conference hotel

 - Coordinate catering needs, if applicable

-- Incorporate the workshop program into SSSP final program, if desired
+- Incorporate the workshop program into the online SSSP program, if desired

 - Answer all questions via e-mail